 Start each day with a filling included breakfast.
 All soundproofed rooms have a private bathroom, a hairdryer, a TV, and black-out blinds, and some rooms have a separate seating area.
 Wi-Fi is free and laundry facilities are available.

-Best Airbnb in Medellin: Agradable Apartamento, Excelente Unidad Residencial
+Best Medellin Airbnb: Agradable Apartamento, Excelente Unidad Residencial

 Located in a residential area of Belén, this comfortable apartment has a master en-suite bedroom and a further two bedrooms and main bathroom.